Alex Higgins: 1990s

 At the 1990 World Cup, Higgins threatened his team captain, Dennis Taylor (pictured in 2025 holding the World Championship trophy).

+Higgins made two century breaks in drawing 4–4 with Davis in Reykjavík as part of the 1990 International League.
+It was the last of 31 matches between the pair in tournaments; Davis won 25 of them.
+Hendon wrote that in the 1980s, "Higgins served as an unpredictable counterpoint to the reliable Steve Davis".
+Desmond Kane described the contrast as "snooker's technically and mentally unshakeable champion against the twitching, animated, epic sporting hellraiser Higgins".
+Davis said that despite the number of times they played each other in tournaments and exhibition matches, the pair were never close.
+He commented that "I used to be quite frightened of him as an individual.
+He could be quite vexatious.
+But on the snooker table, my admiration was immense."
+Higgins wrote in 1986 that "There's never been any warmth between us.
+I doubt we've exchanged more than a dozen words in ten years."
+In his 2007 book, he remarked "I have never said I hated [Davis] ... well, I didn't say it and mean it.
+How could I?
+I hardly know him."
+He also commented that he respected Davis and recognised his talent, although he felt that Davis's manager Barry Hearn was responsible for his success "to a large extent".

-Higgins made his last appearance in a major final in March 1990, at the British Open, losing 810 against Canadian player Bob Chaperon.
+Higgins made his last appearance in a major final in March 1990, at the British Open, losing 8–10 against Canadian player Bob Chaperon.
 Higgins received a runner-up prize of £45,000, the highest of his career.
 After losing his first-round match to Steve James at the 1990 World Championship, he remained seated in the arena for some time, ordering several vodka and orange drinks, slouched in his chair and twitching.
 Afterwards, he punched tournament official Colin Randle in the abdomen before attending a press conference at which he announced his retirement, and he threw insults at the media as he left.
 This followed another incident at the 1990 World Cup, where he had repeatedly argued with fellow player and compatriot Dennis Taylor, insulting his late mother and threatening to have Taylor shot if he returned to Northern Ireland.
-For his conduct, Higgins was banned from the professional circuit for the remainder of the season (199091) and the whole of the next (199192).
+For his conduct, Higgins was banned from the professional circuit for the remainder of the season (1989–90) and the whole of the next (1990–91).
 During his 15-month ban, he put together a biography video titled I'm No Angel (1991).
 He released a cover version of "Wild Thing" in 1992, in collaboration with actor Oliver Reed and the Troggs.